jLuseno161/Akan-Name/README.md

 Joy L. Kolia

 ## Description
-This is a program that find user's Akan name based on day of week they were born.
+This is a program that takes a users birthday and find their Akan name based on the gender day of the week they were born.

 ### Prerequisites
 You need to have git installed on your computer.
 You can install it with the steps below: